Statement of Intent

 It is important for pupils to understand how history is reflected in modern British society and across the world.
 In Key Stage One, they should be taught to form connections between physical and artistic features of their environments and the past.
 For example, they may recognise that certain buildings were built in a different time period or understand that idioms originate in historical events.
 By Key Stage Two, pupils should be able to analyse the influence of history on society in greater detail, considering how modern political, religious and cultural contexts reflect the sequence of events leading to their creation.

-Click to download our curriculum map:
+Click to download our progression map: Click to download our key knowledge overviews: